Preserved for posterity

 The Lower German Limes

 The present-day Netherlands and the German federal states of North Rhine-Westphalia and Rhineland-Palatinate were once a border region of the Roman Empire.
 Here, the Rhine again formed a river border to Germania.
 That‘s why it’s also called ‘the wet limes’.
 Up to 30,000 Roman soldiers were stationed here, the culture flourished and the cities of the Rhineland blossomed for the first time.
-The proposal for the region, headed by the Netherlands, is to make the Lower German Limes into a UNESCO World Heritage Site.
+The proposal for the region, headed by the Netherlands, was accepted.